flightwatching/wilco-api/docs/dashboards/readme.md

 With IFTs you can access all the elements of the dashboard, but the standard way of working is to animate the symbols of your dashboard.
 IFT is a javascript piece of code

+#Debugging your IFTs
+OK, you wrote an ITF and nothing happends? here are some tips to figure out what did not happend

+##use the chrome inspector
+Your friend is the chrome inspector.
+The Dashboard and Symbol IFTs are executed by you browser, not by the server.
+That's why it is necessary to debug it from the client browser.
+To access the chrome inspector, go to the page that represents your dashboard in conditions, for example an event page with the dashboard activated.
+Right-click on any element and choose `inspect element`

+WILCO names each one of your IFT so that it is accessible within the inspector (see [this thread](https://developer.chrome.com/devtools/docs/javascript-debugging#breakpoints-dynamic-javascript)

+When your page is loaded, activate the inspector, ctrl+p (or cmd+p on mac).
+Type IFT and a combo list will display all the loaded IFTs. choose your IFT, it will be fetched in the inspector.
+On the left, click on the line numbers to add/remove breakpoints. refresh your page, change event or move around with the samples timeline, the ITFs will be called and breakpoints activated.
+Hover with your mouse or right-click and watch to monitor your variables.

+##use no-cache
+WILCO creates a cache with your dashboards, symbols and rules to accelerate the loading process.
+When designing rules, this is not very efficient as computing the cache is slow. add a no-cache url parameter to directly use your ongoing version of the dashboard/IFTs.

+e.g convert `http://localhost:9000/#/RAF-11/events/11857` to  `http://localhost:9000/#/RAF-11/events/11857?no-cache=true`

+##use the debug option

 #Variables accessible in the dashboard

 ##libraries